ParnaKundu/Election_Analysis/README.md

 Analysis of Election Results using Python

 ## Overview of Election Audit
-This project is to assist a Colorado Board of Elections employee, Tom, to audit an election results for the U.S. congressional precinct of Colorado.
+This project is to assist a Colorado Board of Elections employee, Tom, audit an election results for the U.S. congressional precinct of Colorado.
 The audit is to report the total number of votes cast, total number of votes for each candidate, the percentage of vote and the winner of the election based on the popular vote.
 Once the votes are counted and tallied, a vote count report is generated to certify the U.S.Congressional race.

 ### Purpose
 The pupose is to automate the counting of votes using Python and generate a vote count report.